Alhambra, California: History

 Alhambra's main business district, at the intersection of Main and Garfield, has been a center of commerce since 1895.
 By the 1950s, it had taken on an upscale look and was "the" place to go in the San Gabriel Valley.
 While many of the classic historical buildings have been torn down over the years, the rebuilding of Main Street has led to numerous dining, retail, and entertainment establishments.
 Alhambra has experienced waves of new immigrants, beginning with Italians in the 1950s, Mexicans in the 1960s, and Chinese in the 1980s.
 As a result, a very active Chinese business district has developed on Valley Boulevard, including Chinese supermarkets, restaurants, shops, banks, realtors, and medical offices.
 The Valley Boulevard corridor has become a national hub for many Asian-owned bank headquarters, and there are other nationally recognised retailers in the city.

 The historic Garfield Theatre, located at Valley Boulevard and Garfield Avenue from 1925 until 2001, was formerly a vaudeville venue and is rumored to have hosted the Gumm Sisters, featuring a very young Judy Garland.
 Faded from its original glory, for its last few years it was purchased and ran Chinese-language films, and in 2001 went out of business.
 Subsequently, developers have remodeled the dilapidated building, turning it into a vibrant commercial center with many Chinese stores and eateries.

 In 2003, actress Lana Clarkson was shot to death in the Alhambra home of record producer Phil Spector.
 Spector lived in Alhambra's largest and most notable residence, the Pyrenees Castle, built in 1926.
 In 2009, Spector was convicted of second-degree murder in connection with Clarkson's death.

 Geography

-Alhambra is bordered by South Pasadena on the northwest, San Marino on the north, San Gabriel on the east, Monterey Park on the south, and the Los Angeles districts of Monterey Hills and El Sereno on the west.
+Alhambra is bordered by South Pasadena on the northwest, San Marino on the north, San Gabriel on the east, Monterey Park on the south, and the Los Angeles city neighborhoods of Monterey Hills and El Sereno on the west.

 The city has a total area of 7.6 sqmi, over 99% of which is land.